 With the help from Sanford Behavioral Health and the family program we offer, we provide an understanding of addiction relapse from a family perspective.
 Understanding addiction relapse as a condition prepares us to be effectively involved in the loved one’s recovery process, recognizing that addiction is an ongoing experience and can lead to multiple occurrences of use or relapse.
 It also helps us identify the signs of potential risk and utilize our support system if needed.
 To learn more about our family program, reach out to us at 616.202.3326, and we can provide more information.

-Acknowledging the realities of relapse and understanding the factors contributing to relapse are essential to the recovering family.
+Acknowledging the realities of relapse and understanding the factors contributing to degeneration are essential to the recovering family.
 Here are some things to remember when building an accurate and healthy perspective toward relapse.
-Any person who enters recovery from a SUD is likely to experience a relapse in some form or another.
-We know that addiction is a complex, chronic, and progressive brain condition.
+First, any person who enters recovery from a SUD is likely to experience a lapse in some form or another.
+Second, addiction is a complex, chronic, and progressive brain condition.
 Indeed, all chronic diseases are prone to relapse.
-Addiction is a manageable and treatable disease.
+Finally, addiction is a manageable and treatable disease.
 However, like other chronic diseases, it will always require management for stability.

 According to National Institute on Drug Abuse (NIDA), like other chronic diseases, there is a 40%-60% relapse rate for SUD patients.
 Relapse may well be a learning experience and part of the recovery process.
 In her book, Everything Changes, Beverly Conyers reminds family members always to be prepared for relapse.
 Recovery for someone with a SUD and their family is a lifelong process.
 Time spent in treatment for a SUD is laying the foundation for ongoing recovery.
 Ongoing recovery happens due to the lifestyle that the individual with the SUD and their family create together.
 This is where effective management of this family disease comes into play.

 A Family Guide to Addiction Relapse and Recovery